zacwong2151/tp/docs/DeveloperGuide.md

       Expected: No change to the event list or volunteer list panels.
 Error message for duplicate volunteer is shown in the status message<br>
       The outcome is the same when any volunteer is added to an event they are already assigned to.

-   1. Test case: `ecreate n/Food packing r/10 chef r/10 packer sd/23/10/2023 1900 ed/23/10/2023 2200 l/hougang dsc/Packing food for the needy` and
+   1. Test case: `ecreate n/Dish washing r/10 washer r/10 cleaner sd/23/10/2023 1900 ed/23/10/2023 2200 l/admiralty dsc/Washing food for people` and
                  `ecreate n/Clean park r/20 cleaner sd/23/10/2023 2000 ed/23/10/2023 2300 l/serangoon dsc/Clean the local park`, followed by
-                 `eaddv eid/1 vid/1` and `eaddv eid/2 vid/1`<br>
+                 `eaddv eid/X vid/1` and `eaddv eid/X vid/1` (where `X` is the respective indexes of the events)<br>
-      Additional Prerequisites: For this test case, ensure that the event list panel and volunteer list panel are empty before executing the command.<br>
-      Note that the two events created are clashing with each other.<br>
+      **Note:** the two events created have clashing dates.<br>
       Expected: No change to the event list or volunteer list panels.
 Error message for clashing events is shown in the status message<br>
       The outcome is the same when any volunteer is added to an event which clashes with at least one of their pre-existing events.